hekonsek/r-d/architecture/cloud-native-design-patterns.md

 ## Cloud native definition

-Architecture of applications to be easily deployed into cloud in a resilent and fault-tolerant manner.
-It's about how to create applications, not about where to run them.
+An architecture of applications to be easily deployed into cloud in a resilient and fault-tolerant manner.
+Cloud native is more about **how** to create applications, not about **where** to run them.

 Requirements:
 - Zero downtime